 We were not disappointed.
 Between the beautiful fall foliage, shimmering blue water, and granite shorelines, the scenery was indescribable.
 The weather was perfect, and the light hitting the water, granite hills, and tree leaves made things even more gorgeous.
 We traveled on scenic Highway 61 northward to visit many parks—even as far as Grand Portage at the Canada border.
 Knowing they wouldn’t let us in, we didn’t bring our passports, but one of these days I hope to cross the border and travel all around the lake.

 We started off at Gooseberry Falls State Park.
-As the name implies, there are waterfall and also streams, wooded trails, and amazing views of Lake Superior along sheer granite cliffs.
+As the name implies, there are waterfalls but also streams, wooded trails, and amazing views of Lake Superior along sheer granite cliffs.
 The view right outside the visitor’s center is a perfect photo opportunity, with birch and aspen trees framing the blue lake water in the distance—simply breathtaking!

 From here, we continued north to the Split Rock Lighthouse State Park.
 We hiked along the shoreline but decided to visit the lighthouse until the next day.
 My daughter drove us back to Duluth, so I could sit back and enjoy the views along the way.